Coronavirus: stay updated with trusted information

 If you or one of your family are showing symptoms of Coronavirus, it is important that you do not attempt to go to your pharmacist, doctor or to a hospital.
 Simply go online and use the NHS online tool if you have concerns you may have Coronavirus symptoms.

 Call 111 and the operator will advise you on what you will need to do.
-Symptoms of coronavirus include a cough, a high temperature and shortness of breath.
+Symptoms of coronavirus include a cough, a high temperature, shortness of breath and a loss of, or change in a person’s normal sense of taste or smell.